ErpNetDocs/winclient/introduction/user-system-settings.md

 ![Detailed look](pictures/detailed-look.png)

-- **Open definition forms in ‘Edit mode’** - the definition and navigator forms will be locked if Edit mode is not active by default.
+- **Open definition forms in ‘*Edit mode*’** - the definition and navigator forms will be locked if Edit mode is not active by default.
 Data cannot be edited so that potential faulty changes are prevented.
 Users can make corrections only in *Edit mode*.
 When ticking the *Open forms in Edit mode* option, the definition forms will automatically open with an activated *Edit mode*.
 This will ease the work of users who frequently apply changes to the definitions.

 ![Edit mode](pictures/edit-mode.png)

-- **Show filtering buttons** - if the field is ticked, filtering by a certain cell value will be available for each Navigator.
+- **Show filtering buttons** - if the field is ticked, filtering by a certain cell value will be available for each *Navigator*.

 ![Filter buttons](pictures/filter-buttons.png)